Your cookie preferences

 1. iPhone SE (2022)

 Affordable, durable, and (most importantly) cool, the new iPhone SE is the ideal smartphone for your teenager.
-The last thing a teenager will want is a phone they’re embarrassed to use, so one of the newer iPhones is ideal.
-However, with the flagship iPhone 15 series starting at £799 for the cheapest model, that’s a lot of money to spend (and a very expensive device to be putting in the hands of a teen).
+The last thing a teenager will want is a phone they’re embarrassed to use, so a brand new iPhone is ideal.
+However, with the flagship iPhone 13 series starting off at £679 for the cheapest model, that’s a lot of money to spend (and a very expensive device to be putting in the hands of a teen).

-With a 4.7-inch screen, it’s neither too big nor too small, and it’s powered by the same A15 Bionic chip that’s inside the iPhone 14 range.
+With a 4.7-inch screen it’s neither too big nor too small, and it’s powered by the same A15 Bionic chip that’s inside the iPhone 13 range.
 Its battery should easily last the whole day too, so they won’t have any excuses for not being contactable when you need to get in touch.

 Compare iPhone SE deals

-The Samsung Galaxy FE range is similar to the iPhone SE in the sense that it’s a scaled-down version of Samsung’s flagship Galaxy range - at a cheaper price.
+The Samsung Galaxy FE range is similar to the iPhone SE in the sense that it’s a scaled down version of the Samsung’s flagship Galaxy range - at a cheaper price.
 This makes it another great option for a style-conscious teen that won’t break the bank for parents either.

-The Samsung Galaxy S21 FE 5G has a 6.4-inch screen, which is on the larger side, so it might be more suitable for older teens.
-It also comes in a range of teen-friendly colours including black, white, pink and green.
+The Samsung Galaxy S20 FE has a 6.5 inch screen, which is on the larger side, so it might be more suitable for older teens.
+It also comes in a range of teen-friendly colours including Cloud Red, Cloud Orange, Cloud Lavender, Cloud Mint, Cloud Navy and Cloud White.

-With a 120hz screen, a 12MP triple camera on the back and a 32MP selfie camera on the front, it’s ideal for scrolling, gaming, and social sites.
+With a 120hz screen, 13MP triple camera on the back and a 32MP selfie camera on the front, it’s ideal for scrolling, gaming, and social sites.

-The S21 FE has an impressive battery, so you won’t have to worry about your child’s phone running out of power before the end of the day.
+The S20 FE has an impressive battery, so you won’t have to worry about your child’s phone running out of power before the end of the day.

 Teenagers might demand a smartphone that they can show off, but when it comes to younger children a much simpler handset is more appropriate.